canyon289/ai_image_agent/README.md

 ---

-### ✅ Phase 1: Add model routing
+### ✅ Phase 1: Various image capabilities of Gemma

-After building the base app, you'll create your first real agent:
+After a basic prompting we'll show various image capabilities

+- Object recognition
+- Counting
--
+- OCR

-You'll also build a simple Gradio app that shows:
-- What the user sees.
-- What happened under the hood (tool calls and tool results).

 ---

 ### ✅ Phase 2: Connect everything together with GradIO

 Finally, you'll move from hardcoded tool lists to a dynamic system:
-- Add all this to GradIO for a con
+- Add all this to GradIO
+- Make the image input seamless for users
+- Use the LLM to provide routed responses

 ---